okl/engineering-careers/engineering-progression.md

 ### _Lead Engineer_ vs. _Engineering Manager_

 * __Engineering Managers__ are responsible for the organization of a group of technical people around execution and delivery of software.
 This means their primary repsonsibility is managing people, process, discussions, meetings, and time.
 While they are technically skilled and able to accomplish the same kind of work as a Lead Engineer, their primary responsibility is for managing the organization.
-That does not mean they may not sometimes or often play the _Lead Engineer_ role within their group or their project, but it does mean their _responsibility and expectations_ are organizational, not technical.
+This doesn't imply that the _Engineering Manager_ will not also play the _Lead Engineer_ role within their group or project, but it does mean that their primary _responsibilities and expectations_ are organizational, not technical.

 * __Lead Engineers__ are responsible for the organization of the technical approach to implementing solutions.
-Being a Lead Engineer absolutely requires working and organizing people around a technical initative, ensuring the people of the appropriate skill level are tasked to the work before them, and that the work itself is clear and understood, and their team mates are technically supported by them.
-While often _Lead Engineers_ will play a part in developing organizational processes, helping organize people similar to an _Engineering Manager_ the primarily _responsibility and expectation_ is around the technology and the technical approach by which a solution is being solved, and the ability to scale the execution of an implementation across a group of people through coordinated design and execution not necessarily around the organization of the group. _Lead Engineers_ are also expected to play effective supporting roles in projects they are not leading.
+Being a Lead Engineer absolutely requires organizing people around a technical initative, ensuring that people with the necessary skills and skill-level are tasked to the work before them, and that the work itself is clear and understood, and their team mates are technically supported by them.
+While often _Lead Engineers_ will play a part in developing organizational processes, helping organize people similar to an _Engineering Manager_, the primary _responsibility and expectation_ is around the technology and approach in solving technical problems, and the ability to scale the implementation across a group of people through coordinated design and execution not necessarily around the organization of the group. _Lead Engineers_ are also expected to play effective supporting roles in projects they are not leading.

 ### _Architect_ vs. _Principal Engineer_